RIC06X/Flix/README.md

 ### Notes

 - Spent a long time of finding how to fully fill imageView into GridCell.
 Found at GridCell Attribute->View->Content_Mode
+- Before using WK WebView, should add "Webkit framework" at Project's Target page, othewise error occurs.

 ---